-alwaysTrue ... true for every hit in the m-counter (there can be more than one M-counter hit per event).

-oncePerEvent ... true once for every event (the first hit in M-counter, if any, is considered).

-muonDecayedInSample_gen ... true if muon stopped and decayed in the sample.

-- muonTriggered_gen ... true if muon passed through the M-counter (irrespective of the deposited energy) not a measurable variable. - muonTriggered_det ... true if a good muon candidate was found in the M-counter (using coincidences, vetoes, ...).
-Double hits within the pileup window are excluded. - positronHit_det ...true if a good positron candidate was found in the positron counter.
-Double hits within the data window are excluded. - goodEvent_det ... true if muonTriggered_det and positronHit_det. - goodEvent_gen ... true if muon passed through the M-counter, and the muon stopped anywhere (i.e. did not leave the World volume of the simulation).
+- alwaysTrue ... true for every hit in the m-counter (there can be more than one M-counter hit per event). - oncePerEvent ... true once for every event (the first hit in M-counter, if any, is considered).
+For Pulsed mode, this is the first hit in the lowest numbered positron detector, if any. - muonDecayedInSample\gen ... true if muon stopped and decayed in the sample (one count for each positron hit, if double counting in pulsed mode). - muonDecayedInSampleOnce\gen ... true if muon stopped and decayed in the sample (true only once mer muon, use for sample/background fractions). - muonTriggered\gen ... true if muon passed through the M-counter (irrespective of the deposited energy) not a measurable variable. - muonTriggered\det ... true if a good muon candidate was found in the M-counter (using coincidences, vetoes, ...).
+Double hits within the pileup window are excluded. - positronHit\det ... true if a good positron candidate was found in the positron counter.
+Double hits within the data window are excluded. - goodEvent\det ...true if muonTriggered\det and positronHit\det.
+In Pulsed mode, any positron event over threshold and not killed by pileup. - goodEvent\gen ... true if muon passed through the M-counter, and the muon stopped anywhere (i.e. did not leave the World volume of the simulation).
 No requirement on the positron is implied, i.e. the positron may or may not be detected.
-Not a measurable variable. - $goodEvent_det_AND_goodEvent_gen$ - pileupEventCandidate ...
-M-counter hit and positron counter hit both come from two different events. - pileupEvent ... pileupEventCandidate and goodEvent_det.
+Not a measurable variable.
+For pulsed mode, the first (or only) positron event over threshold (even if piled up).